 Multifractal signals generally obey a scale invariance that yields power law behaviours for multi-resolution quantities depending on their scale Δ .
-These multiresolution quantities at discrete time steps (j = 1, 2, ...), denoted by $\underline{x}{j}^{(\Delta)}$ in the following, are local time averages in boxes of size Δ (notice that we use the so-called Dutch convention according to which random variables are underlined (see Hemelrijk, 1996, and the additional notational conventions in Koutsoyiannis, 2013).
+These multi-resolution quantities at discrete time steps (j = 1, 2, ...), denoted by $\underline{x}j^{(\Delta)}$ in the following, are local time averages in boxes of size Δ (notice that we use the so-called Dutch convention according to which random variables are underlined; see Hemelrijk (1996), and the additional notational conventions in Koutsoyiannis (2013)).
+This is the basis of the fixed-size boxcounting approach (see e.g. Mach et al., 1995).

-For multifractal processes, one usually observes a global power law scaling of the form where $E[\cdot]$ denotes expectation (ensemble average) and K(q) is the moment scaling function, at least in some range of scales Δ and for some range of orders q.
+For multifractal processes, one usually observes a powerlaw scaling of the form where $E[\cdot]$ denotes expectation (ensemble average) and K(q) is the moment scaling function, at least in some range of scales Δ and for some range of orders q.
 Generally, the multifractal behaviour of a physical system is directly characterized by the multiscaling exponents K(q), whose estimation relies on the use of the sample q-order moments at different scales Δ and their linear regressions in log-log diagrams.

-$$E\left[\left(\underline{x}{j}^{(\Delta)}\right)^{q}\right] \propto \Delta^{-\mathcal{K}(q)}$$
+$$\mathbf{E}\left[\left(\underline{x}{j}^{(\Delta)}\right)^{q}\right] \propto \Delta^{-K(q)},\tag{1}$$

-- A fundamental problem in the multifractal analysis of datasets is to estimate the mo-10 ment scaling function K(q) from data (Villarini et al., 2007; Veneziano and Furcolo, 2009).
-The main reason for this, which is often neglected in the literature, is related to the problematic estimation of moments for geophysical processes, because the statistical processing of geophysical data series is usually based upon classical statistics.
-The classical statistical approaches rely on several simplifying assumptions, tacit or explicit, - 15 such as independence in time and exponentially-decaying distribution tails, which are invalidated in natural processes thus causing bias and uncertainty in statistical estimations.
-In many studies, it has been a common practice to neglect this problem, which is introduced when the process exhibits dependence in time and is magnified when the distribution function significantly departs from the Gaussian form, which itself is an ex- - ample of an exceptionally light-tailed distribution.
+A fundamental problem in the multifractal analysis of data sets is to estimate the moment scaling function K(q)from data (Villarini et al., 2007; Veneziano and Furcolo, 2009).
+Considerable literature has been dealing with estimation problems in the context of so-called scaling multifractal measures for at least three decades (see e.g. Grassberger and Procaccia, 1983; Pawelzik and Schuster, 1987; Schertzer and Lovejoy, 1992; Ashkenazy, 1999; Mandelbrot, 2003; and Neuman, 2010).
+Interestingly, Mandelbrot (2003) and Neuman (2010) recognize the crucial role played by time dependence in estimating multifractal properties from finite length data.
+Nonetheless, in this work we remain strictly within the framework of the standard statistical formalism, which is actually a novelty with respect to the literature cited above.
+In this context, we highlight the problematic estimation of moments for geophysical processes, because the statistical processing of geophysical data series is usually based upon classical statistics.
+The classical statistical approaches rely on several simplifying assumptions, tacit or explicit, such as independence in time and exponentially decaying distribution tails, which are invalidated in natural processes thus causing bias and uncertainty in statistical estimations.
+In many studies, it has been a common practice to neglect this problem, which is introduced when the process exhibits dependence in time and is magnified when the distribution function significantly departs from the Gaussian form, which itself is an example of an exceptionally light-tailed distribution.
 In their pioneering work on statistical hydrology, Wallis et al. (1974) already provided some insight into the sampling properties of moment estimators when varying the marginal probability distribution function of the underlying stochastic process.
 The main results of the paper agree well with those found here, but its Monte Carlo experiments were carried out under a classical statistical framework assuming independent samples.

-The purpose of this paper is to explore, at different timescales, the information content in estimates of raw moments of processes exhibiting temporal dependence (see
+The purpose of this paper is to explore, at different timescales, the information content in estimates of raw moments of processes exhibiting temporal dependence (see Sect.

-Sect.
 2).
 In order for the true moments to be fully known a priori, we use synthetic examples in a Monte Carlo simulation framework.
 We explore processes with both normal and non-normal distributions including ones with heavy tails.
 We show (Sect.
-3) that, even in quantities whose estimates are in theory unbiased, the dependence and nonnormality affect significantly their statistical properties, and sample estimates based on classical statistics are characterized by high bias and uncertainty.
+3) that, even in quantities whose estimates are in theory unbiased, the dependence and non-normality affect significantly their statistical properties, and sample estimates based on classical statistics are characterized by high bias and uncertainty.